Safeguarding Adults at Risk

-Abuse is a violation of an individuals’s human and civil rights; it can take many forms. the staff and volunteers at South Bucks RDA are committed to practices which promote the welfare of Adults at Risk and safeguard them from harm.
+Abuse is a violation of an individuals human and civil rights; it can take many forms. the staff and volunteers at South Bucks RDA are committed to practices which promote the welfare of Adults at Risk and safeguard them from harm.

 Staff and volunteers in our organisation accept and recognise our responsibilities to develop awareness of the issues that cause an Adult at Risk harm, and to establish and maintain a safe environment for them.
-We will not tolerate any form of abuse wherever it occurs, or who ever is responsible.
-We are committed to promoting an atmosphere of inclusion, transparency and openness and are open to feedback from the people who use our services, carer, advocates, our staff and our volunteers with a view to how we may continuously improve our services/ activities.
+We will not tolerate any form of abuse wherever it occurs, or whoever is responsible.
+We are committed to promoting an atmosphere of inclusion, transparency and openness and are open to feedback from the people who use our services, carers, advocates, our staff and our volunteers with a view to how we may continuously improve our services/ activities.

 In pursuit of this SBRDA will endeavour to safeguard Adults at Risk by: